Last Updated on June 2, 2021 by

 Single mothers who want to pursue their education can also apply for the HOPE Grant from the Georgia Student Finance Commission (GSFC).

-Fill out the FAFSA or the Free Application for Federal Student Aid or the Georgia Scholarship/Grant Application (GSFAPPS) through your school’s financial aid office.
+When seeking this opportunity, it’s advised to complete the FAFSA (Free Application for Federal Student Aid) or the Georgia Scholarship/Grant Application (GSFAPPS) available through your school’s financial aid office.
+Rest assured, your aspirations for higher education are supported.

 You may also reach out to the GSFC customer service hotline at (800) 505-4732.
 However, you may contact the general information call center at (800) 505-4732 or send them an email at [email protected]